naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 7. The next round(s) is either a system design or a technical communication interview.
 System design interviews are par for the course in terms of senior software engineering interviews -- not to mention that this is something that a candidate should be familiar with in the course of their everyday work.
 Technical Communication Interviews are a flavor of System Design Interviews where the candidate is asked to describe a past project they built in technical detail, discussing the trade-offs, the constraints, the solution, and their involvement with the project.
 8. The day would end with a behavioral interview, where a candidate's culture fit aligns with company values.
 Pretty standard.

 Could one swap out the later interviews with another coding question?
 Sure.
 But one thing I've noticed is that doing a 3 hour project is *tiring.* Keeping yourself focused, efficient, and calm for that duration is pretty draining.
-You have to expect that your candidates are human too -- so expect that their interview performance will degrade over time.
-If you plan on doing coding questions in addition to the project, perhaps do those questions in the morning, saving the afternoon for the project, and making the project slightly easier.
+You have to recognize that your candidates are humans too -- so expect that their interview performance will degrade over time.
+If you plan on doing coding questions in addition to the project, perhaps do those questions in the morning, saving the afternoon for the project, and making the project slightly easier or smaller in scope.

 ## A Sample Programming Project